quantmind/agile/docs/ansible.md

 ## Lux Role

-This role is a template for deploying a [lux](https://github.com/quantmind/lux) powered web server.
+This role is a template for deploying a [lux](https://github.com/quantmind/lux) powered web servers.
+The role install the server software from a **github_repository**.